Options for Determining Vertical Dimension With Edentulous Patients

 Freeway space approach

-In order to understand the freeway space approach, we need to define our terms.
+To understand the freeway space approach, we need to define our terms.

-Freeway space, or the interocclusal rest distance, is “the difference between the rest vertical dimension and the occlusal vertical dimension.”
+- Freeway space, or the interocclusal rest distance, is the difference between the rest vertical dimension and the occlusal vertical dimension.

-With the freeway space method for determining OVD, the physiologic rest position is identified clinically and subsequently average values (2-4 mm) for freeway space are subtracted from the physiologic rest position.
+With the freeway space method for determining OVD, the physiologic rest position is identified clinically and subsequently average values for freeway space (2–4 mm) are subtracted from the physiologic rest position.
 The resulting mandibular position is the proposed occlusal vertical dimension.

 - Ask the patient to relax with their lips together without any further instructions.
 The distance between the two facial reference points may then be evaluated.